Agile – Playful – Fearless

 The Siberian cat is a charming, large cat who can make a great addition to many homes.
-Although their ancestors are likely to have roamed Siberia for thousands of years, the domestic breed has only been relatively recently recognised.
 Since their introduction, Siberian cats have quickly gained popularity around the world for their striking looks and affable personality.

 Boo, our very own Siberian cat is a playful, affectionate soul.
-We joined her, by the windowsill to ask her some questions about her breed.
 Would you like to know more about Siberian cats?
-Are you considering if a Siberian cat would be the right cat for you?
-Boo’s here to help.
+Or are you considering if a Siberian cat would be the right cat for you?
+Keep reading for our breed guide on Siberian kitties.

-It wasn’t just about our wizardly looks, though.
-We attracted international fame for our funny, friendly nature.
+It wasn’t just their wizardly looks, though.
+They attracted international fame for their funny, friendly nature.
 Siberian cats have been bred since the 1980s and first appeared in the UK in 2002.
-So what you see when you look at a Sibirskaya koshka (that’s our name in our native Russian tongue) is all natural and has been shaped by the cruel winters and hot summers of Siberia.
-You might have seen us take the lead role in a Hollywood movie.
-I’m sure the Siberian cat actor did all her own stunts – and we feature in Russian folklore stories.
+So what you see when you look at a Sibirskaya koshka (that’s their name in their native Russian tongue) is all natural and has been shaped by the cruel winters and hot summers of Siberia.

-You won’t find out our full size until we’re five years old, but once fully-grown Siberian’s are large cats.
+Siberian cats are still kittens until they’re five years old, but once fully-grown Siberian’s they are one of the larger sized cats, albeit not quite the size of a Maine coon.
 Females can weigh from 3.5 to 6kg and males 5.5 to 8kg and sometimes even larger.
 Siberian cats are normally about 30cm tall.
-Siberian cats have big round paws with tufts of fur between our toes and a muscly, sturdy build.
-Our thick, luxurious coat comes in almost every different colour.
-Mine is a dashing mackerel tabby but it’s common to find us in red, gold, white, and silver and we have a regal ruff around our necks.
-All the better for our famous fluffy cuddles!
+They have big round paws with tufts of fur between their toes and a muscly, sturdy build.

-We have a naturally oily coat.
-This protects us from the freezing temperatures of the tundra and the beating sun in the summer months.
-Siberian cats are triple coated!
-Luckily our luscious locks don’t tend to matt or tangle, probably because you have to be quite low maintenance living in the snow forests of Siberia.
+Siberian cats have a long naturally oily coat which protects them from the freezing temperatures of the tundra and the beating sun in the summer months.
+Luckily their luscious locks don’t tend to matt or tangle, probably because you have to be quite low maintenance living in the snow forests of Siberia.

-If you try to bathe us, our fur is water repellent.
+They’re typically fond of water but their fur is water repellent.
 It can take around fifteen minutes to wet the coat – then even longer to wash out any shampoo you’ve used.
-If you don’t rinse it out, we can get dandruff so it’s best to just brush us every day or at least once a week.
-We’re devoted to our pet pawrents and love the time you take to groom us.
-Our extra fluffy ears need to be kept clean too with cotton wool or a soft, clean damp cloth.
+If you don’t rinse it out, they can get dandruff so it’s best to just lightly brush them every day or at least once a week.
+Their extra fluffy ears need to be kept clean too with cotton wool or a soft, clean damp cloth.

 Are Siberian cats hypoallergenic?

 Siberian cats are believed to produce less of the protein that typically affects people with allergies.
-Coupled with the fact that we only shed twice a year means we’re more suitable companion for those with allergies.
-For example, my pet parent Aneisha suffers with cat allergies and she isn’t really affected by me.
-We can’t call ourselves officially hypoallergenic, but anecdotally people who have allergy symptoms around cats tend to get along just fine with us.
+Coupled with the fact that they only shed twice a year means they’re a more suitable companion for those with allergies.
 Also, worth noting that girl cats tend to produce less of the protein than male cats.

 Do Siberian cats shed?

 Siberian cats typically shed just twice yearly: in spring to lose our winter coats and in autumn to lose the light summer covering and grow in a thick furmidable one for the cold weather.
-If you don’t brush us at these times we can ingest a lot of the hair we shed and suffer from those dreaded furballs.
+If you don’t brush them at these times they can ingest a lot of the hair shedded and suffer from dreaded fur balls.

-As cats we can be affected by the usual feline problems, but we tend to be a strong, healthy breed.
+As cats they can be affected by usual feline problems, but in general tend to be a strong, healthy breed.
 Unfortunately, many Siberian cats carry the hereditary condition hypertrophic cardiomyopathy, which causes swelling of the heart and is the most common heart disease in kitties.
 You can talk to your vet about early screening of cats’ hearts with an ultrasound and using anti-coagulants like aspirin to thin the blood.

 Are Siberian cats’ indoor cats?

-We’re very happy being indoor cats as long as there’s lots to entertain us and access to the outdoors for mental stimulation – there are some great catios which keep us safe and give us a taste of the outdoors.
-I like to go outdoors for a stretch in the morning and evening but spend the rest of my time lazing indoors with my sister, Smudge.
+Siberian cats are high energy and very playful but can be very happy being indoor cats as long as there’s lots to entertain us and access to the outdoors for mental stimulation – there are some great catios to keep them safe and offer a taste of the outdoors, which is important for their mental health.
+Check out our tips on environmental stimulation for indoor cats.

-Siberian cats are known as a dog-like breeds (unlike some of our fellow cats we don’t see this as a bad thing) and we need to release our energy through play and exploration.
-Some of us can be taken for walks on a harness every meow and then; we prefer cat harnesses over collars and it’s best to get us used to wearing this as early as possible.
-We adore chasing things and playing fetch so if there’s room to run around we’ll have a happy life inside your home.
+Siberian cats are known as a dog-like breeds and need to release energy through play and exploration.
+Some Siberians can be taken for walks on a harness every meow and then; they prefer cat harnesses over collars and it’s best to get your kitty used to wearing one as early as possible.
+As Siberian cats adore chasing things and playing fetch as long as there’s room to run around they’ll have a happy life inside your home.

 Do Siberian cats get along with dogs?

-We get along purrfectly with everyone!
-Siberian cats are playful and curious, and we love interacting with other cats, dogs and children – we’re very patient.
-We just really enjoy forming close relationships with our family, whether they’re the human or fluffy kind.
+Siberian cats are playful and curious, and love interacting with other cats, dogs and children – they’re particularly patient creatures.
+They enjoy forming close relationships with their family, whether they’re the human or fluffy kind.

 Are Siberian cats vocal?

-We purr a lot and like to make adorable little meows and cute cat sounds to let you know what’s going on.
-We’re not known as a particularly vocal cat.
-If you’ve been out all day though it’s likely us Siberian cats will have a lot to say to you once you’re home.
-We will be very excited to hear about what you’ve been up to.
+Siberians purr a lot and like to make adorable little meows and cute cat sounds to let you know what’s going on but are not known as a particularly vocal cat.
+If you’ve been out all day though it’s likely your Siberian cat will have a lot to say to you once you are home.

 Can you train a Siberian cat?

-Us Siberian cats are intelligent problem solvers and it’s common for us to teach ourselves how to open a door if we think our purrents are on the other side.
-We will often instigate a game of fetch and anything can be a toy to us so don’t leave out items you don’t want us putting in our mouths or batting about with our paws as we wouldn’t want to break something you like.
+Siberian cats are intelligent problem solvers and it’s common for them to teach themselves how to open a door if they think they’re parents are on the other side.
+They’re known to instigate a game of fetch and anything can become a toy so don’t leave out precious items.

-We can usually be trained to walk on leashes and use scratching posts.
-If you look at videos online, you will see many examples of our relatives doing impressive tricks.
-If you’ll be bringing a little kitty home, you can help us trust and feel safe with you by preparing for our arrival; we long for close bonds and will enjoy trying out training and learning tricks if it means spending quality time with our family.
+They can usually be trained to walk on leashes and use scratching posts.
+If you look at videos online, you will see many examples of Siberian cats doing impressive tricks.

 Do Siberian cats like water?

 Water – where?
-We love water!
-All varieties of water bring us great joy to play with, as our ancestors used to stay out in all types of extreme weather playing in the rain, sleet, and thick snow that blanketed the forest floors.
-Our triple coated fur is designed to handle wet conditions, so it doesn’t bother us as much as other cats.
-They don’t know what they’re missing.
-Don’t be surprised if we join you in shower or bathtub… Can we get some more water in here please?
+Siberian cats love water!
+Their ancestors were used to staying out in all types of extreme weather playing in the rain, sleet, and thick snow that blanketed the forest floors.
+The triple coated fur is designed to handle wet conditions, so getting wet won’t bother them as much as other cats.
+Don’t be surprised if your Siberian cat joins you in the shower or bathtub…

 Who would make a perfect pet pawrent for a Siberian cat?

-Somebody who will love us, play with us, and adore us as much as we do them.
-We may be glamorous – we are the national cat of Russia, after all – but we are incredibly affectionate and thrive in a social environment.
-We don’t just want to be admired from afar.
+Somebody who will love them, play with them, and adore them – Siberian cats are incredibly affectionate and thrive in a social environment.
+They don’t just want to be admired from afar.